Chart Color Schemes

 West Ulverstone shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Over the year to September 2025, employment increased by 6.3%, leading to a fall in unemployment rate by 0.5 percentage points.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Ulverstone's employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, assuming population projections remain constant.
+Construction employment is particularly high, at 1.3 times the regional average.
+Conversely, agriculture, forestry & fishing shows lower representation at 4.3% compared to the regional average of 8.4%.
+Over the year to September 2025, employment increased by 6.3%, while labour force grew by 5.7%, leading to a drop in unemployment rate by 0.5 percentage points.
+In contrast, Rest of Tas. experienced employment growth of 0.7% and labour force growth of 0.5%, with a 0.2 percentage point drop in unemployment rate.
+National employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Ulverstone's employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment